BlackINT3/none/README.md

 ### How to use ?
 Use nuget package
-* Install by disk: Open console (eg: View - Other Windows - Package Manager Conosle), Install-Package C:\vs2015-unone.1.0.0.nupkg
+* Install by disk: Open Visual Studio console (eg: View - Other Windows - Package Manager Conosle, type in Install-Package C:\vs2015-unone.1.0.0.nupkg)
-* Install by server: Set Nuget sources url (Tools - Options - Nuget Package Manager - Package Sources)
+* Install by server: Set Nuget sources url (Tools - Options - Nuget Package Manager - Package Sources), and right click on project - Manage Nuget Packages - Browse package, just install it.
-* Uninstall: eg: Uninstall-Package vs2015-unone
+* Uninstall: use command Uninstall-Package, eg: Uninstall-Package vs2015-unone, also be opposite to upon.
 * BTW: Nuget addons must be installed manualy in Visual Studio 2010.

 Use libs or dlls